-A one-dimensional index such as MLU can be calculated very easily, and it is still used rather frequently in the literature.
-However it is clear that this index relies heavily on language-specific rules for analyzing (morphemizing) the child's utterances (Arlman-Rupp et al. 1976; Hickey 1991), and the links that Brown disclosed between growing MLU and particular structural characteristics are also tied to the peculiarities of the language, i.c., English.
+A one-dimensional index such as MLU can be calculated very easily, and it is sill used rather frequently in the literature.
+However it is clear that this index relies heavily on language-specific rules for analyzing (morphemizing) the child's utterances (Arlman-Rupp, van Niekerk-de-Haan & van de Sandt-Koenderman 1976, Hickey 1991), and the links that Brown disclosed between growing MLU and particular structural characteristics are also tied to the peculiarities of the language, i.c., English.
 In a morphologically rich language such as Hebrew or Finnish, morphological structures will turn up much earlier and will be initially more diverse than in English (Dromi & Berman 1982).